noahzarro/netsec/exercises/ex5-VPNs/exercise-5.md

 encryption.
 Until version 1.2, the whole handshake was unencrypted (and the authenticity of individual messages was only confirmed in the Finished messages), which meant that a client providing a certificate would send their identity in plain text.
-TLS 1.3 creates "handshake keys" from the Diffie--Hellman key exchange and uses these keys to encrypt messages starting from the ServerCertificate; in particular, the (optional) client certificate is protected.
+TLS 1.3 creates "handshake keys" and uses these keys to encrypt messages starting from the ServerCertificate; in particular, the (optional) client certificate is protected.

 How does the IPsec IKEv2 tackle this problem?
 What security implications does this have in the presence of an active (MitM) attacker?

 (Note: The original version of this question incorrectly stated that the whole handshake of TLS 1.3 was unencrypted.)